 The blacklegged tick is common in Northeast and Midwestern areas of the U.S., while the western blacklegged tick is common on the West Coast.

 Anaplasmosis has a high survival rate.
-Less than 1% of all cases result in death.

 A person can contract anaplasmosis following a bite from a tick that is carrying the bacterium.